timhaintz/timhaintz.github.io/_drafts/draft-post.md

 Get-ADComputer cmdlet, I'm using -Filter * and -Properties * to retrive all machines and also all information about those machines.

 $servers = $servers | Where-Object{$_.dnshostname} | Sort-Object -Property 'CN'
-Checks that the computer object contains a dnshostname value
+Checks that the computer object contains a dnshostname value.

+Write-Host is being used to present feedback to the user running the script.

 ```PowerShell
 $ous = 'CN=Computers,DC=timhaintz,DC=com','OU=Domain Controllers,DC=timhaintz,DC=com'